Sarah-Ribeiro/Sarah-Ribeiro/README.md

-👋 Hi my name is Sarah Ribeiro, I have 16 years old and actually I'm a FullStack Developer.
+👋 Hi my name is Sarah Ribeiro and I have 16 years old.
+Actually I'm a Junior FullStack Developer.

-👀 I knowledges about Java, Spring Boot and ReactJS
+👀 I have knowledges about Java, Spring Boot and ReactJS

-My email to contact: sarahribeirodasilva0912@gmail.com